harquail/nook_foldlings_thesis/markdown_chapters/51_User_Study_Visual_Aids.md

 4) A still image of the card folded in dimension.
 5) No visual aid.

-The order of aids was shuffled randomly, and then balanced to ensure an equal distribution of orderings.
-I.e. each
+The order of aids and cards was shuffled, and then balanced to ensure an equal distribution of orderings.
+Eg. each visual aid has an equal chance of being the first aid presented to a user and

 Finally, we asked subjects to rank the visual aids

 The effect each type of aid has on folding time will help determine which types of visualization to include in Foldlings

+##Results and Discussion